-Over 200 marines were killed when a truck loaded with explosives crashed into the US Marine compound at Beirut Airport.
+On October 23, 1983, Over 241 marines were killed when a truck loaded with explosives crashed into the US Marine compound at Beirut Airport.
 The Marines, who had been in Beirut as part of a multi-national force to promote peace in Lebanon, soon withdrew.

 In the succeeding weeks and months, the Americans began to ally themselves with the government of Lebanon.
-Moslem fundamentalists, with the support of Syria, began to actively harass American forces, engaging them with sniper fire and occasional artillery fire.
-On April 18, a large bomb went off at the American embassy in Beirut, killing 61 people, including 17 Americans.
+Muslim fundamentalists, with the support of Syria, began to actively harass American forces, engaging them with sniper fire and occasional artillery fire.
+On April 18, a massive bomb went off at the American embassy in Beirut, killing 61 people, including 17 Americans.

 As the Israelis withdrew from much of Lebanon, the inter- Lebanese attacks, as well as the attacks against American forces, worsened.

 On October 23, a suicide truck containing 12,000 pounds of explosives was driven into the American Marine compound at the Beirut Airport, killing 241 Marines.
-Most reports claimed that the Syrians were behind the bombing, driven by their desire to force the Americans out of Beirut.
-Thar goal was achieved and, on February 26, 1984, the last American Marines left Beirut.
+A second truck struck the Drakkar building where French peacekeepers were located.
+58 French peacekeepers were killed in that bombing.
+Most reports claimed that the Syrians were behind the attack, driven by their desire to force the Americans out of Beirut.
+That goal was achieved and, on February 26, 1984, when the last American Marines left Beirut.